pombase/website/src/docs/status/gene-characterisation.PomBase.md

   </a>
   </td>
   <td>
-    Priority unknowns are the subset conserved to vertebrates (all present in human), considered over at least ~1 billion years of evolution.
-Some of these are universally conserved in bacteria and archaea
+     The subset of the subset of proteins of unknown biological role conserved to vertebrates (all present in human), considered over at least ~1 billion years of evolution.
+Some are universally conserved in bacteria and archaea.
   </td>
 </tr>
 <tr>